Frequently Asked Questions:

 3. May internship sites take photographs of applicants who they personally interview?

-Historically, APPIC has discouraged programs from requiring any photograph at any time during the application and interviewing process, but has not prohibited the practice.
-Programs should seek legal opinions about whether such a practice is permitted based on institutional policies as well as laws applicable to their jurisdictions.
+At the very least, programs that wish to consider this practice despite this strong cautionary advice should seek legal opinions about whether such a practice is permitted based on institutional policies as well as laws applicable to their jurisdictions.

 4. Is it permitted to ask applicants to submit video recordings of clients as work samples?